Security & Privacy

 what it doesn't, where it runs.

-Peaqplus uses Anthropic for every AI feature — forecast correction, Pulse Chat, AI Report Narrative, and the Daily Briefing.
-One disclosed sub-processor.
-Data sent to the provider is bounded by hard rules in code.
+Peaqplus currently uses Anthropic for AI features — forecast correction, Pulse Chat, AI Report Narrative, and the Daily Briefing.
+The provider may change over time, but only among leading LLM providers (Anthropic, OpenAI, Google, Microsoft); the current one is always disclosed below.
+Data sent to any provider is anonymized first, and the AI's role is bounded by the platform.

 The flow · with guards explicit